Doing Business with the Fed

 The Federal Reserve Bank of St. Louis makes every effort in its policies, procedures and actions to encourage competition and provide fair and equal treatment for all bidders.

-The Bank has an outreach program designed to maintain a diverse pool of responsible suppliers.
+The St. Louis Fed has an outreach program designed to increase the pool of responsible, diverse suppliers and the Bank’s supplier resiliency.
 The Bank does not set aside any acquisitions, in whole or in part, for purposes of contracting with specific groups.